 Handle accounts receivable

-Accounts receivable often also includes credit control and refers to the process of creating and sending invoices for payment from other individuals or businesses.
+Accounts receivable often also include credit control and refer to the process of creating and sending invoices for payment from other individuals or businesses.

-The bookkeeper may also chase invoices to ensure they are paid on time.
+Bookkeepers may also chase for invoices to ensure they are paid on time.

 This helps to keep cash flow running for businesses of all shapes and sizes with few delays.